 Modular signal levels are a lot higher than the line level signals used by other synthesizers, drum machines and consumer devices.
 For this reason, you will want to make sure you have some way of attenuating or reducing the signal level before you send it to your speakers or headphones.
 If you plug a set of headphones directly into the output of an oscillator it will be really loud, and as a mono output will only produce sound in one ear.
 After doing something like that, you might only get sound in one ear permanently, so don’t do that.

 It is possible to connect your modules directly to a mixer or audio interface using ⅛” to ¼” adaptors.
 This is because Mixers and audio interfaces will provide the ability to attenuate the signal down to a level that you can record without distortion and monitor without damaging your ears or speakers.
 Intellijel and other manufacturers also have a number of modules that provide headphone outputs or balanced outputs that will eliminate potential noise issues in your signal.

 Some manufacturers even have modules with audio interfaces or digital connections to send audio or CV directly between the system and computer.
-Intellijel offers USB connections in both our cases and a 1U module, but these are made for MIDI and not audio.
+Intellijel offers USB connections in both our cases and two 1U modules, but these are made for MIDI or power and not audio.

 Synthesizer Building Blocks